zinniadagla/tandoor-report/README.md

 winter revenue enough to pay for its own coal and staffing, and whether it narrowed the seasonal gap it was meant to fix.

 ## Main result
-Mean daily winter revenue rose from ₹7.684 in the pooled baseline to ₹9.341 in Winter 2025, a rise of about ₹1.657 per operating day (+21,6%).
+Mean daily winter revenue rose from ₹7.684 in the pooled baseline to ₹9.341 in Winter 2025, a rise of about ₹1.657 per operating day
+(+21,6%).
 A Welch t-test gives t = 5,1304 (p < 0,001) and Cohen's d = 0,5936, a medium effect.
-The extra revenue comes to ₹69.458 over the clean winter window after the coal and staffing costs.
+Revenue also became steadier: the coefficient of variation fell from 35,7% to 30,8%.
+After the coal and staffing costs, that leaves a net of ₹69.458 over the winter window, which carries no Diwali days.

-The verdict is a partial hit.
-The revenue rise is significant and medium in size, and the full winter makes a profit overall.
+Section 9 scores the tandoor against seven criteria: five hits and two partials.
+The revenue rise is significant and medium in size, revenue became more predictable, and the full winter makes a profit overall.
 It does less well on its narrowest target.
 The January-February weak season rose by ₹1.315 per day (+20,1%) against the pooled baseline, but on its own it does not pay for the tandoor's running cost.
 Measured against the most recent prior winter, the extra Jan-Feb revenue of ₹52.084 sits below the ₹61.660 running cost for those two months, a net of -₹9.576.
-The seasonal gap narrowed only a little, from 28,1% below non-winter to 26,5%.
+The profit margin fell from 17,5% in Winter 2024 to 14,1% and the seasonal gap narrowed only a little, from 28,1% below non-winter to 26,5%.

 Note: Winter 2025 is a single post-intervention winter (n = 1).
-The results fit a positive tandoor effect but cannot rule out other year-specific causes.
-Claims are stated as association, not proof, and the 2026 figure is a projection under stated assumptions, not a prediction.
+The report shows what happened alongside the tandoor, not that the tandoor caused it, and other year-specific causes cannot be ruled out.
+The 2026 figure is a projection built on stated assumptions, not a prediction.

 ## Method
 The analysis works through nine sections: